azmozaffari/StableDiffusion/README.md

 Use the Config.yaml file to adjust the hyperparameters to reproduce the images in a way that you like.

-All the parameters are defined in Config.yaml file like input and output images' addresses.
+All the parameters are defined in Config.yaml file like input and output images' addresses, denoising steps, prompt, similarity scale to the scene image and prompt.

 Run main_.py